 The 2015 Kuala Lumpur launching by Tun Dr. Mahathir Mohamad, PM of Malaysia of Michel Chossudovsky’s book entitled The Globalization of War

-More than 1500 articles, scholarly publications: Kyklos, International Journal of Statistics, Canadian Journal of Development Studies, Économie Appliquée, Southern Economic Journal, International Journal of Health Services, John Hopkins, etc. Chapters in books, reports published by national and international organizations (ADB, UNFPA, CIDA, UNECLAC, North-South Institute).
+Scholarly publications: Kyklos, International Journal of Statistics, Canadian Journal of Development Studies, Économie Appliquée, Southern Economic Journal, International Journal of Health Services, John Hopkins, etc. Chapters in books, reports published by national and international organizations (ADB, UNFPA, CIDA, UNECLAC, North-South Institute).

 Conversations with Fidel Castro Ruz: The Dangers of Nuclear War, (October 11-15, 2010, available in several languages in print and online, chapter in book).